Best Hiking Tent Australia 2025

 Vango Nevis 200’s cramped interior

-MSR Hubba Hubba NX has a comfortable space
+MSR Hubba Hubba LT has a comfortable space

 Construction